jnozzi/cocoadev.com/markdown/ScalingAView.md

 ----

 Tried that - doesn't seem to work.
-Should I put it in General/MyView's awakeFromNib or every time I change the bounds?
+Should I put it in MyView's awakeFromNib or every time I change the bounds?
 Tried both.
 Are the scroll bars automatically registered to receive those notifications?

 ----

 You don't usually deal with scroll bars directly in Cocoa.
-Your view is embedded in a General/NSScrollView.
-The source for General/MulleFaBVisualizer is available from the link above, so you could just look at that and see what it does.
+Your view is embedded in a NSScrollView.
+The source for MulleFaBVisualizer is available from the link above, so you could just look at that and see what it does.
 ----
-I'll have another try at General/MulleFaBVisualizer, but I couldn't unstuff it on first go round.
+I'll have another try at MulleFaBVisualizer, but I couldn't unstuff it on first go round.

 *It's a .tgz file.
-Try General/GUITar on it if General/StuffIt is giving you problems -* [http://www.edenwaith.com/products/guitar/]
+Try GUITar on it if StuffIt is giving you problems -* [http://www.edenwaith.com/products/guitar/]

 ----